 Nicias was one of the richest men in Athens and an aristocrat who wisely invested his heritage in the silver mines of Laurium.
 He was a part of the conservative elite of the aristocracy, who believed that the imperial policy, undertaken by Pericles and the democrats was fundamentally wrong and would lead to the fall of his beloved city.
 His main political goal was to conclude a favourable peace with Sparta.
 This he managed to achieve in 421 BC, and the treaty remained in history with his name.

 The people of Athens were divided in their opinion on the peace treaty.
 Some considered it a wise decision – the capital of Attica was tired after ten years of dire fighting and long campaigns.
 Others believed Athens was on the verge of total victory and thought the peace was extremely lenient to Sparta, which was on the brink of defeat.
 Nicias’s political rivals even accused him of corruption and claimed he had received significant bribes during the negotiations, but this is very unlikely, since he was very wealthy and a man of honor.
-Still, in 415 BC, at the age of 55, he commanded great respect and influence among t
+Still, in 415 BC, at the age of 55, he commanded great respect and influence among the people.

 Alcibiades was born in 450 BC in one of the most prominent Athenian families, the Alcmaeonidae, who could trace back their origin to the Trojan War.
 He swiftly rose to power in the later stages of the Archidamian War, and was one of the leaders of the War party.
 Historians like Arnold Gomme and Raphael Sealey claim that his strife with Nicias began in 421 BC, when his advice to continue the war was neglected on the account of his youth (Nicias was twenty years older).
 Such opinion responds to the accounts of both Thucydides and Plutarch and sheds light to the personality of Alcibiades.